 Maryland Recovery’s Opiate Treatment Program

 Are you or someone you love trying to break a habit of opiate abuse?
 At Maryland Recovery Partners, our largest group of patients is those who are trying to break free of opiate addiction.
 We offer a 90-day, three-phase residential outpatient program to help people suffering from chemical dependence get back on their feet and work their way through early recovery pitfalls.
 Starting with opiate detox and making their way through a dedicated opiate treatment program, we’ve seen high success numbers for those addicted to this powerful drug when this program is utilized.
-Our three main officers – Jim Haggerty, Jon Feldman and Dave Gerick – have more than 50 combined years of experience in the alcohol and substance abuse treatment field.
+The staff at Maryland Recovery has many combined years of experience in the alcohol and substance abuse treatment field.